ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 Creating SSH keys in MobaXterm from the command-line is straightforward and almost identical to creating SSH keys under Linux (see [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys)).
-Users who prefer to do this in a graphical user interface want to follow the instructions in the next section [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#gui-based-ssh-key-creation).
+Users who prefer to perform this task in a graphical user interface want to follow the instructions in the next section [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#gui-based-ssh-key-creation).